Simian-Web-Apps/Python-Examples/src/imageprocessing/README.md

   - No input image is used, as the base image is generated based on action settings.
   - The name of the output file must be specified.

+- `pytorch.image_transform`

+  - Upload an image, select the combination method, select and parameterize `PyTorch` vision transforms, and download the processed image.

 ## Actions